sorrowless/sbogsite/data/cv.md

 * Support and develop existing CI/CD system
 * Implement new infrastructure features

-_Tasks Performed:_

-* Moved from old shell-based deployment and testing system to Ansible-based new one
-* Moved to container-based testing and packaging approach

 ### June 2017 - Current: **Senior Reliability Engineer, GoDaddy**